-Because the rule-based models we developed can estimate ten soil properties reasonably well (R > 0.6; RPIQ > 2.0; Figure 3), the Swiss SSL will be useful for new soils when new reference measurements for model adaptation are relatively scarce or not available.
+Because the rule-based models we developed can estimate 10 soil properties reasonably well (R > 0.6; RPIQ > 2.0; Fig. 3), the Swiss SSL will be useful for new soils when new reference measurements for model adaptation are relatively scarce or not available.
 Thereby, the Swiss SSL will be cost and time efficient for characterizing soils of similar composition in the near future.
-The new predictions can further be augmented with straightforward model interpretation, which allows chemical inference of pedological aspects to provide means of model applicability.
-Although the combined BDM and NABO set comprises a large soil variability in Switzerland, the diversity of subsoils at depths greater than $20 \, \mathrm{cm}$ - mostly in terms of the mineral composition - as well as peat and forest soils are probably not yet represented sufficiently in the SSL.
-We therefore must continuously update the present SSL with more and deeper soil horizons in the near future.
+The new predictions can further be augmented with straightforward model interpretation, which allows the chemical inference of pedological aspects to provide means of model applicability.
+Although the combined BDM and NABO set comprises a large soil variability in Switzerland, the diversity of subsoils at depths greater than 20 cm - mostly in terms of the mineral composition - and peat and forest soils are probably not yet represented sufficiently in the SSL.
+We must therefore continuously update the present SSL with more and deeper soil horizons in the near future.

-4.2 Local transfer from the SSL for soil monitoring at plot-scale
+4.2 Local transfer from the SSL for soil monitoring at plot scale

-The local estimates of total C that were derived with RS-LOCAL selection were substantially better on average (RMSE = $0.7 \,\mathrm{g\,kg^{-1}\,C}$) as those derived using all of the data and general CUBIST models (RMSE = $3.1 \,\mathrm{g\,kg^{-1}\,C}$; Figure 6).
-The data-driven estimation at plot-scale further considerably reduced bias and increased R^2 compared to the general CUBIST rules.
+The local estimates of total C that were derived with RS-LOCAL selection were substantially better on average (RMSE = 0.7 g kg^{-1} C) than those derived using all of the data and general CUBIST models (RMSE = 3.1 g kg^{-1} C; Fig. 6).
+The data-driven estimation at plot scale further considerably reduced bias and increased R^2 compared to the general CUBIST rules.

-Our third goal was to analyze the characteristics of soils that were selected from the SSL and used for establishing locally-adaptive models tailored to the respective long-term monitoring sites.
-Surprisingly, the RS-LOCAL subsets selected from the SSL had rather dissimilar spectra in the robust PCA space (Figure 5; Figure 7); their distances to the center had a wide distribution compared to the local samples.
+Our third goal was to analyze the characteristics of soils that were selected from the SSL and used for establishing locally adaptive models tailored to the respective long-term monitoring sites.
+Surprisingly, the RS-LOCAL subsets selected from the SSL had rather dissimilar spectra in the robust PCA space (Figs. 5 and 7); their distances to the center had a wide distribution compared to the local samples.
 The $K{\rm site}$ subsets accordingly covered a large proportion of the spectral input space.
-The likely dissimilar chemical composition of soils was also reflected in the reference measurements of total C. We conducted a broader analysis to interpret the soil context of the selected samples with further soil compositional covariates (OC, pH, CEC{pot}, clay, CaCO3), which also did not resemble the soil characteristics of the local monitoring sites (see Figure

-5).
-These findings together with the accurate validation results clearly indicate that dissimilarity and diversity in soils can also provide the means for fitting locally-adaptive models.
+The likely dissimilar chemical composition of soils was also reflected in the reference measurements of total C. We conducted a broader analysis to interpret the soil context of the selected samples with further soil compositional covariates (OC, pH, CECpot, clay and CaCO3), which also did not resemble the soil characteristics of the local monitoring sites (see Fig. 3).
+These findings, together with the accurate validation results, clearly indicate that dissimilarity and diversity in soils can also provide the means for fitting locally adaptive models.